architecture-first/boa-showcase/docs/programming/Overview.md

 The platform strategy generally adheres to the 12-Factor App Principles of microservices

 - Dependencies (Explicitly declare and isolate the dependencies)
-  - _The dependencies are based on Actors defined in the business design_
+  - _The dependencies are based on Actors defined in the business design step_
 - Config (Store configurations in an environment)
   - _This is the default in a containerized environment_
 - Backing Services (treat backing resources as attached resources)
   - _Not only are the resources treated as attachments, they are conformed to a business metaphor to make it simpler_
 - Build, release, and Run (Strictly separate build and run stages)
-  - _The runtime is based on images that are built earlier and employed from a container repository_
+  - _The runtime is based on images that are built earlier and employed from a image repository_
 - Processes (execute the app as one or more stateless processes)
   - _The Actors are essentially stateless, but may contain caching information in memory._
     - _This will not hurt the system, because if an Actor goes down another can still serve the request._